eavichay/slimjs-docs/src/docs/getting-started.md

 # Introduction
-Slim.js is a lightweight web component library that provides extended capabilities for components (such as data binding) using es6 native class inheritance.
-This library is focused on providing the developer with the ability to write robust web components without the hassle of unnecessary dependencies and the overhead of a framework.
+Slim.js is a lightweight web component authoring library that provides extended capabilities for components (such as data binding) using es6 native class inheritance.
+This library is focused on providing developers the ability to write robust web components quickly and without the hassle of unnecessary dependencies or an overhead of a framework.

 ### Installation
 ```bash